 Caryn Hartglass: So you do eat meat?

 Ted Genoways: I do eat meat, yes I do.
 Now I’m fortunate to be in a place like Nebraska where there are lots of local producers around and I am able to not only see the animals while they’re still on the hoof but get to know my farmers and get good relationships with them so that I know exactly what they’re practices are.
 I think not only for people in rural areas like where I am, but I think across the county it’s getting easier to get access to food that is sustainably produced.
 I think that also the consumers are starting to realize that the price differential between the industrial produced meat and sustainably produced meat is not that wide.
-Especially when you start to factor in other social costs and environmental costs for your community, I think it becomes an easy investment to say that you’re willing to spend a little bit more at the grocery store if it means the animals are better treated, that the famer is better treated, and that the community and environment are treated better.
+Especially when you start to factor in other social costs and environmental costs for your community, I think it becomes an easy investment to say that you’re willing to spend a little bit more at the grocery store if it means the animals are better treated, that the farmer is better treated, and that the community and environment are treated better.

 Caryn Hartglass: As you may now, I am a very out vegan.